The Klarna Product Page Dataset: Web Element Nomination with Graph Neural Networks and Large Language Models: Element Nomination Evaluation

-The experiments show that models that use more context perform better on certain tasks.
+The experiments show that more context helps performance on certain tasks.
 For all tasks, we use the performance of the FCN as an indicator of the importance of context.
 More specifically, the gap between the best model and the FCN gives us a lower bound on the gain that we can achieve by including contextual information.
 With this in mind, it is possible to identify tasks where contextual information is more important.
 For example, the \emph{subject node} on its own does not contain much information.
 Instead, the \emph{subject node} is defined by its relationship to other nodes in the tree, and, therefore, we need to look at its context to identify it.
 For other tasks, context is less important.
 For instance, the \emph{buy button} seems to contain sufficient information to be correctly identified based on its local features.
-Another interesting observation is that LSTM-BiE outperforms LSTM-Bi on all tasks; this indicates that processing all context from the page leads to improved accuracy.
+Another interesting observation is that LSTM-BiE outperforms LSTM-Bi on all tasks; this indicates that processing all context from the page improves accuracy.

-One important note is that algorithms that try to exploit text perform worse when this information is irrelevant to the task.
+One important finding is that algorithms that try to exploit text perform worse when this information is irrelevant to the task.
 We can observe this degradation when GCN-Mean, GCN-GRU, and even FCN attempt to use text to nominate the image node.
 LSTM-TD performance drops when text is added to its feature set since it looks at the text in nodes above the \textit{subject node}.
 The \textit{subject nodes} are usually close to the root of the DOM tree; hence, it is unlikely that nodes in the considered sequence even have text.
-This variety in performance suggests that we need varying degrees of contextual information to nominate the different types of labels.
+This variety in performance suggests that we need varying degrees of contextual information to nominate different label types.
 This also suggests that the \DatasetName\ presents a comprehensive set of challenges that not all algorithms can easily overcome.